signalogic/SigSRF_SDK/iaTest_readme.md

 * All cores have direct access to network I/O
 * Ready to run OpenCV and TensorFlow

-Low SWaP requirements are obvious enough; what is less obvious, yet cannot be overemphasized, is the importance of a fully cloud compatible programming model.
+Low SWaP<sup>2</sup> requirements are obvious enough; what is less obvious, yet cannot be overemphasized, is the importance of a fully cloud compatible programming model.
 Every new vision and AI application, including low SWaP products, is tested in the cloud prior to  production; no one wants to be forced to port code to ARM and end up in an unsupported backwater.

 Below are some pictures of the demo Atom server, with 32 coCPU&trade; cores installed. coCPU cores are high performance CPU cores that run gcc compatible C/C++ code.